praveensc319/Neural_networks-and-GAN_architecture/README.md

 Training Time on MX750 GPU for 400 Epochs is about 6 hrs.

-Better result can be obtained by incresing the number of Epochs.
+Better result can be obtained by increasing the number of Epochs.